The conference was held from 5th – 7th July 2021 with the title of Numeracy and Vulnerability.

 The keynote lectures can be watched at our YouTube Channel

-Click on the items below for more information:
+Click on the items below for background information on this conference:

 Numeracy and Vulnerability